Oidaho/pyscx/README.md

 For detailed documentation, check out the official [docs](https://Oidaho.github.io/pyscx/)

-\* at the moment, the link doesn't lead anywhere.

 ## 🚀 Project Ideas

 Here are some cool project ideas to inspire you: